YEBES OBSERVATORY

 40m RT call for proposals

-Standard Call for 2024A is open
+Standard Call for 2026A is cancelled

 The proposal preparation tool, RAYO, can be accessed here.